 When you are not using Bluetooth, make sure you turn it off.
 Hackers can easily hack into your mobile and access your phone through this feature.

 If you implement these steps into your business, it will hopefully make it much difficult for hacks to gain access to important information.
 Make sure you retell this new information to your staff.
 As it will be no benefit if some are not co-operating with the new rules.

-#5 Password protect your devise
+#5 Password protect your device

 This seems like an obvious statement.
-However, research has shown that 33% of android users do not have a password on their phone.
+However, research has shown that 33% of Android users do not have a password on their phone.
 Additionally, the most popular laptop password is either ‘123456’ or ‘password’.

-For more information on cyber liability insurance,
+For more information on cyber liability insurance click here,